-Location: "Triangle" Event Space next to Z-500
+Location: "Triangle" Event Space

-Blue \$ 3

-Red \$ 2
+Premiums: Blue \$ 3 Red \$ 2

-SPECIAL AWARD:

-Best of Show \$10
+White - Ribbon only SPECIAL AWARD: Best of Show \$10

-JUDGING CRITERIA
+RULES: JUDGING CRITERIA

 - 1. Youth 10 -16 years of age (please specify on entry form) - 2.
 Adult 17 years of age and over (please specify on entry form) - 3.
 Family or groups may enter (please specify on entry form) - 4.
 Only one entry per class per person or group - 5.
-No obvious advertising, political/religious statements, or anything of a violent nature - 6.
-Majority of treasure must be made of recycled materials - 7.
+No obvious advertising, political/religious statements, or anything of a violent nature - must be made of recycled materials - 7.
 Must be able to stand alone or be provided with hangers or hooks for display - 8.
 Size: If you have an oversized entry (over 6ft wide/12ft tall) please call Fair staff to inquire about availability of space for your exhibit.
 Thank you!

 9. Covered area is limited.

-Exhibits must be somewhat

-weather resistant (outside under tent)
+Exhibits must be somewhat weather resistant (outside under tent)